 First, the member thinks you can actually achieve something with the grievance procedure that it isn’t designed to do.
-The member gets the impression that the grievance is a lottery and every entry has equal weight.
-That simply isn’t true and it is isn’t fair to the member or to other members.
+The member gets the impression that the grievance is a lottery, and every entry has equal weight.
+That simply isn’t true, and it isn’t fair to the member or to other members.
 Besides you raise expectations which you can’t fulfill.

 Second, it damages your credibility with management.
 Part of the goal of grievance handling is to resolve problems; and grievance resolution needs the cooperation of both sides.
 If you go to management with lousy grievances, you will quickly lose the company’s respect.
 Your judgment will be called into question when you present other issues which might be very legitimate grievances.

 Lastly, filing frivolous or poor grievances can make management retaliate and poison the relationship with the union on even larger issues.